Time on your phone doesn’t instantly evoke thoughts of productivity. However, these apps are fabulous time, money and sanity savers for busy parents.

 If you love manually entering data into excel spreadsheets then skip right by.
 This app is for people who want to know where their money is going with the smallest effort possible.
 Pocketbook is free, easy to use and customisable to each family budget.

 It automatically sorts bank transactions and allows you to set “safely spend” limits on your choice of categories.
-You can view your spending habits over the last year or the last few weeks and pinpoint how you want to change or maintain them.
-Set notifications for when you get close to your spend limits AND the app will track upcoming bills and nudge you about any odd fees or shady transactions.
+You can view your spending habits over the last year or the last few weeks and pinpoint how you want to change/maintain them.
+Set notifications for when you get close to your spend limits.
+PLUS the app will track upcoming bills and nudge you about any odd fees or shady transactions.

 This app uses an exceptionally simple and effective time management strategy in its tech adaption of the Pomodoro Technique.